Language selection

 The screening of individuals is an important aspect of the overall security as access must be addressed as part of any Security Plan.
 It is the responsibility of the licence holder to ensure all employees working with types E, I, or D explosives have an approval letter or equivalent document.

-Licence, certificate, or permit holders must not allow persons who do not hold an approval letter or equivalent document to have access to types E, I, or D explosives.
-The only exception to this is if an employee does not hold an approval letter due to a denial or is waiting for a response to an application.
-In this situation, the employee may have supervised access.
+Licence, certificate, or permit holders must not allow persons who do not hold an approval letter or equivalent document to have access to types E, I, or D explosives unless acting in the course of their duties as a peace officer or an employee of the federal government.
+Individuals that have applied for an approval letter and are waiting on the results may have access to high hazard explosives if they are supervised.
 Visitors must either be supervised or hold an approval letter or an equivalent document unless acting in the course of their duties as a peace officer, an employee of the federal government, or an inspector appointed under the Explosives Act.

 For the purposes of these Regulations, an individual is supervised by another person while he or she has access to explosives if at the time he or she:

-• Is in the presence of the other person; or
+• Is in the presence of the other person who has an approval letter or equivalent document; or

-• Is in a place where any handling or removal of the explosives is controlled by another person.
+• Is in a place where any handling or removal of the explosives is controlled by another person with an approval letter or equivalent document.

 If you have any questions, the Explosives Regulatory Division can be reached at the coordinates below.